undeadgrishnackh/tictactoe/README.md

 ### SonarQube
-SonarQube is provided as CaaS byt this docker image: https://hub.docker.com/_/sonarqube/ The docker container port 9000 is bind locally on 9000.
+SonarQube is provided as CaaS byt this docker image: https://hub.docker.com/_/sonarqube/ The docker container port 9000 is bind loca lly on 9000.
 Sonarqube is also linked to the postgresql database in A CaaS.